ScienceParkStudyGroup/microbiome-lesson/_episodes/02-data-exploration-and-properties.md

 ## 5. OTU data properties
-Based on the raw data: `data_otu` table

-Microbiome data sets are usually sparse.
+Based on the raw data: `data_otu` table.
+Microbiome data sets are usually sparse and have uneven library size.

 ### 5.1.
 Sparsity